March 2014 North American winter storm: Meteorological history

 On February 23, 2014, an extratropical disturbance developed over the northeast Pacific.
 The system slowly began to intensify as it moved eastwards, before encountering an omega block that was situated over Alaska and the Northwest Pacific, on February 24, 2014.
-Over the next few days, the omega block broke down, and the system began to intensify more rapidly as it moved towards the southeast.
+Over the next few days, the omega block began to dissipate, and the system began to intensify more rapidly as it moved towards the southeast.
 On February 27, 2014, meteorologists identified the system as having of high risk of having major impacts in the United States.
-Winter Weather Watches and Winter Storm Warnings were initiated in many different parts of the Western United States.
+Winter Weather Watches and Winter Storm Warnings were initiated in numerous portions of the Western United States.
 After a previous, weaker winter storm had moved through the West Coast on February 26, the winter storm turned towards California, resulting in Flash Flood warnings and high wind advisories being issued.
 During the next 2 days, the storm system underwent explosive intensification and also developed an eye-like feature, reaching an intensity of 976 millibars on February 27, before deepening further to its peak intensity of 968 mbar on February 28.
 Around that time, the winter storm was predicted to bring ice, snow, and blizzard conditions to the Central and Eastern States of the US.
 Afterwards, the system slowly began to weaken as it continued bearing down on the West Coast, although it continued to maintain its organization.
 The storm brought powerful winds and heavy torrents throughout much of the Western Seaboard, especially in California.
 Flash floods ensued throughout many parts of the state, resulting in some road closures.
 Early on March 1, the eye of the storm disappeared as the organization of the system began to deteriorate.
 Later on March 1, the winter storm continued to shrink in size as it weakened further, and the storm began moving ashore in Southern California.
 A secondary circulation developed near the southern end of the storm's circulation, which quickly dominated the system; the original surface low became completely detached from the system and was absorbed into another approaching storm on March 3.
-On March 1, the winter storm also spawned an EF0 tornado over Arizona, which was the confirmed first tornado in the Greater Phoenix since January 2005.
+On March 1, the winter storm also spawned an EF0 tornado over Arizona, which was the confirmed first tornado in the Greater Phoenix area since January 2005.
 Late on March 1, 2014, the winter storm's low-level circulation center made landfall over San Diego County.
 Several hours later, the winter storm passed through California, even as the storm weakened to 1007 mbar on March 2.
 The winter storm triggered severe thunderstorms, and dropped hail while it passed through the Southwestern United States.
 The storm began to accelerate towards the east while building up convection.
 During the next couple of days, the winter storm's structure began to break down; however, the storm still brought blizzard conditions and ice to the Eastern United States.
 Early on March 4, the winter storm weakened and exited the east coast of the Carolinas, before being absorbed into the circulation of a much larger extratropical cyclone centered over the Labrador Sea later that day.